ezEngine/docs/docs/custom-code/cpp/cpp-overview.md

 ## Build Setup

 The first thing you need to set up is your build system, meaning you need to have a project for your plugin.
-The easiest way to do so, is to add your own project into the ezEngine source tree and just use ez's CMake build setup and generated solution.
+The easiest way to do so, is to add your own project into the ezEngine source tree and just use EZ's CMake build setup and generated solution.

-A cleaner approach is to do basically the same, but to put your code outside the ez source tree, and add a reference to that folder:
+A cleaner approach is to do basically the same, but to put your code outside the EZ source tree, and add a reference to that folder:

 ![CMake](media/cmake-external-project.png)

 This will integrate you source into the ezEngine solution.
-Make sure to use the same CMakeLists.txt files as the engine plugins in ez do.
+Make sure to use the same CMakeLists.txt files as the engine plugins in EZ do.
 With this option, you can have your code in a separate repository.

 Another way is to use your own CMake based build setup, and integrate [ezEngine as a Submodule](../../build/submodule.md).